residentcode/extend-django-user-model/README.md

 The correct way to extend Django User Model and use email and password to login

-Most people cusotmizing or extending the Django user model in the oposit way, I would like to share my experience how to do it the correct way without writing so much code.
+Most people customizing or extending the Django user model in the opposit way, I would like to share my experience how to do it the correct way without writing so much code.

 # model.py